SaahilClaypool/swarm_novelty_search/status.md

     ![most segregated](Results/most_seg.png)

-    We confirm that non-segregated populations do have a lower score by using the weights `[.3, .3, .3, .3]`, which should results in bots being far from eachother and not grouped by cluster.
+    We confirm that non-segregated populations do have a lower score by using the weights `[.3, .3, .3, .3]`, which should results in bots being far from each other and not grouped by cluster.
     This achieved a segregation score of .95, which is as predicted lower than the most segregated population.

     ![least segregated](Results/least_seg.png)

-    More comprehensive reuslts will be shown in the final paper.
+    More comprehensive results will be shown in the final paper.